 Names: The genus name Lysimachia, is from the Greek for either king Lysimachus or from lysis meaning "a release from" and mache is for "strife".
 The legend is that Lysimachus, king of Sicily, was walking through a field.
 A bull chased him.
 He grabbed a loosestrife plant, waved it in front of the bull and it calmed the bull.
 In general then, the generic name refers to a supposed power to soothe animals or "loose" them of their "strife".
 He also loved gold.
 The species name, nummularia, is from "nummus", a coin - referring to the roundish leaves.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 In earlier years L. nummularia was classified in the Primrose family (Primulaceae).
-Some of the leading references have now moved species of the Lysimachia genus into another plant family - Myrsinaceae, following the lead of Flora of North America, on the basis of resin canals among other considerations.
-The U of M Annotated Checklist of the Flora of Minnesota follows this classification.
+Some of the leading references have now moved species of the Lysimachia genus into another plant family - Myrsinaceae.
+Details of this change are noted at the bottom of this page.

 The alternate name "Herb Twopence" comes from the earliest English Herbal, that of Turner, who coins that name from the leaves appearing as rows of pence with 2 opposite each other.
 The often used name of 'jenny' associated with words such as 'creeping' or 'running' is from Old England and a bit obscure, but refers to the plants habit of rapidly creeping over the ground, however, one must be careful using it as, for instance, the name 'creeping jenny' has also been used for Ground Ivy (Creeping Charlie), Glechoma hederacea, and Field Bindweed, Convolvulus arvensis.
 Asking for 'creeping jenny' may get you something you may not want to see in your garden.